guptam/kylo-docs-test/EnableSentryAuthorizationGuide.rst

 |image2|

-Administrative Priviledge
+Administrative Privilege
 -------------------------

 Once sentryAdmin is group is part of Sentry Admin list ,it will be able to create policies in Sentry but it sentryAdmin will not be allowed to read/write any table.
-We need to grant priviledges to sentryAdmin group.
+We need to grant privileges to sentryAdmin group.

     CREATE ROLE admin\_role